Lubnaislam1311/upgraded-winner/README.md

-# Algorithmic Accountability in AI-Driven Financ
+# Algorithmic Accountability in AI-Driven Finance
 AI and Ethics in the Financial Market: A Growing Concern